m-adeel12/devops-learning-journey/05-docker/notes/README.md

 - Ensures consistency across different environments.
 By storing your image in a registry you can be sure that the exact same image is used in development, testing and production.
 Once again it removes the it works on my machine problem.

    <img width="479" height="255" alt="image" src="https://github.com/user-attachments/assets/d06f0f63-d57e-48a7-94f2-2e340937553a" />

+- A popular Docker Registry is Docker hub where developers share docker images with each other.